ybtre/MegaTicTacToe-SDL/README.md

 ////////////////////////////////////
               TODO:
 ////////////////////////////////////
-- refactor board to be able to scale it into 9 individual ones
+- implement turns
-- connect the boards
+- connect the boards (when playing a move on 1 board it moves you to the corresponding board)
+- indicate visually which board you need to play on
+- final win condition implementation
 - add visuals from spritesheet
 - polish